1.5 Lunar mantle fragments at the surface

 - partial melt

-- here.
-The China National Space Agency landed its Chang’e 4 probe on the far side of the Moon on 3 Jan 2019.
+- Chang’e 4 landing [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] The China National Space Agency landed its Chang’e 4 probe on the far side of the Moon on 3 Jan 2019.
 This is the first ever far side landing.
 The landing site is in the South Pole Aitken basin, and there is a chance that Chang’e 4’s rover (Yutu 2) may find fragments of mantle.
-Read David Rothery’s article
+Read David Rothery’s article here.

 - Misleading red colour in the first Chang’e 4 images A demonstration of why the early colour images from Chang’e 4 showed the lunar surface looking too red (later images from the science cameras were correct).